ESL Frequently Asked Questions

 What kinds of fun activities are available?

 During the Program, you will have off-campus evening activities and weekend trips to places of interest.
 There will also be regular physical, social and cultural evening activities on-campus.
-After your registration is approved, we will mail the Camper Handbook which includes a detailed calendar of activities to you.
-This is an example of activities we have done in the past:
+After your registration is approved, we will email the Camper Information package which includes a detailed calendar of activities to you.
+Below is an example of activities we have done in the past:

 Is the participation on the evening and week-end social programs optional?